Silent Hill (2006) | Fair or Foul

 I could have condensed a majority of the other Fair points under this one.
 Of all the video game adaptations I have seen, I’m not sure there is one that was more faithful to its source material than Silent Hill.
 To be fair, I haven’t seen that many, but I could nonetheless tell that the people responsible for the way the movie looks and sounds were fans of the games themselves.
 I realized this when Rose first got to town.
 Several shots of her running through the streets looking for Sharon were recreated from the video game, which was very cinematic for its time.
 There’s a shot where the camera zooms through a broken stroller, taken straight out of the game.
 There’s another panning shot that is done from above Rose as she runs around the corner in the dark which is almost an iconic moment from the opening sequences of the first game.

-In addition to the visual tributes is the audio and soundtrack.
-I was very familiar with Akira Yamaoka’s soundtracks for the games as I often listened to them when studying because it managed to help me focus.
+In addition to the visual tributes are the audio and soundtrack.
+I was very familiar with Akira Yamaoka’s soundtracks for the games as I often listened to them when studying because they managed to help me focus.
 Many of his songs from the first three games are present in the movie, from the soft, dreamlike tunes, to the intensely scary industrial tracks.
 They worked great for the games and they work great for the film.
 If it ain’t broke, don’t fix it.

 Foul: Exposition Dump